19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 14.—(1) The Authority shall meet for the despatch of business at such times and places as the Chairman may from time to time appoint.

-(2) At every meeting of the Authority, one-third of the membership or 3 members, whichever is the higher, shall form a quorum.
+(2) At every meeting of the Authority, one-third of the membership or 3 members, whichever is higher, shall form a quorum.

 (3) A decision at a meeting of the Authority shall be adopted by a simple majority of the members present and voting except that in the case of an equality of votes the Chairman or member presiding shall have a casting vote in addition to his original vote.